naacl-org/naacl-2022-website/_pages/registration.md

 ## ACL Membership

 The ACL policy is that everyone attending an ACL conference must be a current (CY 2022) ACL member.
-So, in addition to the above registration fee, each Regular will add $100 membership fee to their registration and each Student will add $50 membership fee to their registration if not already a 2022 paid member.
+So, in addition to the above registration fee, each Regular will add **$100** membership fee to their registration and each Student will add **$50** membership fee to their registration if not already a 2022 paid member.
 Your ACL membership is for the entire calendar year, providing membership in the society devoted to promoting CL research throughout the world, open access to the CL and TACL Journals and ACL Anthology as well as access to other ACL conferences in the same year without paying membership again.
 Membership also entitles you to electronic notification of new issues of the journals, discounts on publications from participating publishers, announcements of ACL and related conferences, workshops, and journal calls of interest to the community.

-## Reduced Rate Memberships
+### Reduced Rate Memberships

 The ACL offers a discount to members from developing countries.
 We hope this discount will allow for more people from these countries to become a part of the ACL and enjoy its benefits.
 To be able to benefit from reduced rate memberships, you need to become a member through the ACL portal.
 You can then register for the conference as a member.
 For more information follow this link: <https://www.aclweb.org/portal/content/membership-fees>

+## Cancellation Policy

+* Cancellations received one month or more prior to the conference will receive full refund
+* Cancellations received up to three weeks prior to the conference will receive the ACL membership (if paid as part of the registration) and reimbursement of all amounts paid above the first $200
+* Cancellations received within three weeks prior to the conference and all no-shows will not receive reimbursements but will receive the current full year ACL membership (if paid as part of the registration).
+* Cancellations due to governmental travel restrictions, failure to obtain a visa or serious illness that prevents travel to attend the Conference (including COVID-19 problems) will receive a full refund regardless of when notification is received by the ACL Registrar.

+For questions about your registration and/or payment, please contact **Yes Events**:
+<NAACLinfo@yesevents.com> or Toll Free: 1-800-937-8728.

 ## Code of Conduct